 If you have any questions about run club then please do not hesitate to call the store on 020 7036 2326.

 *Tuesday track sessions are free to take part in, however there is a small fee to pay to enter the stadium and use the facilities.

-**For group runs we recommend that you can run non-stop for 30 minutes, regardless of pace.
+**For group runs we recommend that you can run non-stop for at least four miles.